 The westward drift is only part of the observed secular variation.
 The largest contribution to present-day secular variation comes from the decay of the axial dipole part of field.
-The axial dipole has decayed rapidly at an average rate of 5% per century since direct measurements of intensity (Barraclough, 1974).
-Gubbins et al. (2006) have recently used paleointensity measurements from the database of Korte et al. (2005) along with estimates of field directions from gufm1 to infer $g_1^0$ for the interval 1590-1840 and found that field decay rate was much slower (almost constant) during this earlier interval.
-Figure 24 shows both the extrapolation of Barraclough (1974) used by Jackson et al. (2000) and the result of Gubbins et al. (2006).
-The variability in the rate of change of the axial dipole over past four
+The axial dipole has decayed rapidly at an average rate of 5% per century since the first direct measurements of intensity (Barraclough, 1974).
+Gubbins et al. (2006) have used paleointensity measurements from the database of Korte et al. (2005) along with estimates of field directions from gufm1 to infer $g_1^0$ for the interval 1590-1840 and found that field decay rate was much slower (almost constant) during this earlier interval.
+Indeed, Finlay